techadam/vueschool-tech-test/README.md

-# Nuxt 3 Minimal Starter
+# Vueschool Frontend test

-Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+See demo here link to the deployed version of the project [Click to view demo](https://vueschool-test.netlify.app/)

 ## Setup